fontfish/Siele/README.md

 ## Design

-This face is based on various Garamonds, reinvented in search of a slab-like simplicity but without the monotonous feel of most slab serifs.
+This face is based on various Garamonds, reinvented in search of a slab-like simplicity without becoming a slab serif design.
-It has been designed with text in mind, but in its current state is perhaps more suitable for larger use cases.
+It has been designed with text in mind, but in its current state is perhaps more suitable for use in larger sizes.

 ## Files